spikol/system_ideas/mbox_system_02.md

 #### Vision-Base

-Line of sight vision base, designed for capturing the April Tags, can work with wide angle cameras and the Owl Meeting Lab.
-Maybe also 360 like cameras.
+Line of sight vision base, designed for capturing the April Tags, can work with wide-angle cameras and the Owl Meeting Lab.
+Also 360 like cameras.
 | Tech         | Features                         |
 | ------------ | -------------------------------- |
 | Raspberry-Pi | Camera Wide angle or OWL meeting |